DanielXMoore/CoffeeCoverage/docs/HOWTO-tape-not-mocha.md

 # Tape not Mocha

 It may be hard to believe, but some people don't really like [Mocha](//mochajs.org/).
 Some of us prefer something simpler and less magical, like [tape](//www.npmjs.com/package/tape).
-We can still use **coffee-coverage**!
+We can still use **CoffeeCoverage**!

 ## Setup

 First install some necessary modules.
 Use `--save-dev` because these are only necessary for testing, not for the basic operation of your project.

-    npm install --save-dev istanbul coffee-coverage tape coffeetape faucet
+    npm install --save-dev istanbul @danielx/coffeecoverage tape coffeetape faucet

 [`faucet`](//www.npmjs.com/package/faucet) isn't required, since it is just a pretty-printer, and there are [loads of alternatives](//www.npmjs.com/package/tape#user-content-pretty-reporters) -- pick the one you like.
 If you don't care for your tests to be pretty, then don't install any of them.
 Actually not even tape is *really* required, although that's what this HOWTO is about.
-The point is that **coffee-coverage** works with anything that runs your test code.
+The point is that **CoffeeCoverage** works with anything that runs your test code.
 In this example we use [coffeetape](//www.npmjs.com/package/coffeetape) (so e.g. `test.coffee` never gets transpiled to disk), but we could use plain `node`, plain [`coffee`](//coffeescript.org/#usage), [`tape`](//www.npmjs.com/package/tape#usage), [gulp](//gulpjs.com/), or whatever.

 ## Write Tests